Our story

 FOUNDER & EXECUTIVE DIRECTOR

-Greenwich Academy High SchoolKiki founded Page Not Found in 2024 after witnessing the impact of censorship on student access to literature.
-She leads the organization’s vision, partnerships, and long-term strategy, overseeing advocacy efforts, chapter development, and the student-run literary journal.
+Greenwich Academy High SchoolKiki founded Page Not Found in 2024 after witnessing the growing impact of book bans on student access to literature.
+She leads the organization’s vision and long-term strategy, oversees student leadership, and guides partnerships, advocacy efforts, and the development of the student-run anthology.

 -